 On Tuesday, 16 May, the time had come: the brother and sister Aleksandra and Michal Walocha entered the Gasometer together and were suddenly the millionth guests!
 There is a special story behind this, because the two live far apart - Aleksandra in Krakow and Michal in Düsseldorf - and visit each other only once a year.
 They received a tip from friends to visit the Gasometer - "you have to see it".
 So this morning Michal quickly looked up the public transport connections on the internet and then, when they arrived at the Gasometer, the big moment: "We were totally surprised and very happy to be the millionth visitors".

 Of course, the special occasion was duly celebrated in the popular industrial monument.
 In addition to the Gasometer team, Daniel Schranz, Lord Mayor of Oberhausen, was also on hand to jointly welcome the millionth guests.
 Jeanette Schmitz, Managing Director of the Gasometer Oberhausen GmbH, was particularly happy: "We are already used to some records in the Gasometer, but such a large number of visitors is also something very special for us.

-The first exhibition after the extensive renovation of the Gasometer shows from October 1st 2021.the beauty of nature and the influence of man on his environment.
+The first exhibition after the extensive renovation of the Gasometer shows until November 26th.
+2023 the beauty of nature and the influence of man on his environment.
 "The Fragile Paradise" takes visitors on a visually stunning journey through the turbulent climatic history of our earth and shows in impressive, award-winning photographs and videos how the animal and plant world is changing in times of the Anthropocene.

 The newsletter is only availiable in German.
 It contains short reports, photos and videos on the most important news about the Gasometer.
 If you would like to stay up to date, you are welcome to register for the newsletter via this link.